Karen O'Flynn is recognised domestically and internationally as a leading restructuring and insolvency practitioner and commercial litigator.

 - "She is very good at getting to the nub of a point.
 She will take a position and very rarely deviate from it.
 She is very friendly, very amiable and has a great personality which comes through in how she interacts with peers and clients."
 (2019)

-- The Legal 500 Asia-Pacific: ranks Karen as one of Australia's leading Restructuring and Insolvency lawyers (2019-2020) with clients describing her as "level-headed, insightful and a pleasure to work alongside".
+- The Legal 500 Asia-Pacific: Continues to rank Karen as one of Australia's leading Restructuring and Insolvency lawyers (2019-2020, 2022) with client describing her as "level-headed, insightful and a pleasure to work alongside".

 - Best Lawyers Australia: ranks Karen as one of Australia's leading lawyers in